AFFORDABLE LIFE INSURANCE IN 2019 – THE 10 MOST OVERLOOKED SAVINGS SECRETS

 - How to Pay LESS for the SAME coverage

 - The Saving Power of an Independent Agent

 - Find Your Company’s “Death Benefit Sweet Spot”

 - Reducing Your Benefit

-- BONUS TIP: Policy Bundling
+- Policy Bundling

 Life insurance companies won’t advise this, but you’re able to split your life insurance on multiple policies.
 Why would you want to, and how can it save you money?

 Case Study: What if my insurance needs change over time?